 How do I find out when nominations open?

-What do I put if our rules do not state the date & times nominations open and close?
+What do I write on the prescribed information if our rules do not say when nominations open and close?

-Casual vacancies & insufficient nominations
+Casual vacancies and insufficient nominations

 Do we have to have casual vacancy elections?